trentgill/STM32_Cube_F3/Projects/STM32F302R8-Nucleo/Examples/UART/UART_TwoBoards_ComIT/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F3xx devices.
+  - This example runs on STM32F302xx devices.
-  - This example has been tested with two STM32F302R8-Nucleo Rev C boards embedding a STM32F302R8T6 device and can be easily tailored to any other supported device and development board.
+  - This example has been tested with two STM32F302R8-Nucleo Rev C boards embedding a STM32F302R8 device and can be easily tailored to any other supported device and development board.

   - STM32F302R8-Nucleo Rev C set-up
-    - Connect a wire between 1st board PB.06 pin (Uart Tx) and 2nd board PB.07 pin (Uart Rx)
+    - Connect a wire between 1st board PB.06 (pin 17 on CN10) pin (Uart Tx) and 2nd board PB.07 (pin 21 on CN7) pin (Uart Rx)
-    - Connect a wire between 1st board PB.07 pin (Uart Rx) and 2nd board PB.06 pin (Uart Tx)
+    - Connect a wire between 1st board PB.07 (pin 21 on CN7) pin (Uart Rx) and 2nd board PB.06 (pin 17 on CN10) pin (Uart Tx)
     - Connect 1st board GND to 2nd Board GND

 @par How to use it ?